 Among the previous works for pose estimation in video sequences it remains to be demonstrated that there is a significant advantage to performing inference on the structural and temporal model, jointly.
 We strongly suspect this is a result of ineffective inference on the high-dimensional energy function.
-Pruning and discretization of the solution space is too coarse to be of practical use, while local search, particle filters and particle swarm optimization do not exploit the structure of the model.
-In Chapter 3 we develop particle-based max-product inference for human pose tracking, which allows for optimization in the continuous space while exploiting the model structure.
-Extending this to the temporal domain we will incorporate flow-based proposals while performing joint inference on the full joint distribution over structural, as well as temporal components.
+Pruning and discretization of the solution space is too coarse to be of practical use, while local search, particle filters and particle swarm optimization do not adequately exploit model structure.

+In Chapter 3 we develop particle-based max-product inference for tracking articulated human pose.
+Our approach allows for optimization in the continuous space while exploiting the model structure both within each frame and across time.
+Our diverse particle selection procedure preserves hypotheses at multiple distinct configurations, enabling robust global reasoning about distinct configurations.

-1.1.2 Protein Structure Prediction
+1.1.3 Protein Structure Prediction

 Proteins comprise a class of macromolecules occurring in the cell and which are necessary for virtually all biological functions.
 They can act as enzymes, catalyzing biochemical reactions important for cellular tasks such as metabolism.
-Together with RNA polymerase proteins play a key role in the transcription process where they serve as initiation factors determining where transcription begins on the DNA strand.
-Proteins even play a major role in creating new proteins, where together with rRNA they comprise the ribosome, the location for protein synthesis.
+Together with